 Take a look at this image:

-If there is a difference in anything falling into the green sections, the counts for those URLs will be different.
+If there is a difference in anything from the protocol or green sections, the counts for those URLs will be different.

 There are ways around this; for example, you can set a canonical link tag or set the URL to share to be different, but if you do that, the counters will be the same regardless of the page you’re on.